 2. Place text on a quiet background

-When the background is noisy, it provides extraneous visual cues that disrupt word perception.
-If you’re using a background photo, simply place a slightly transparent box of a solid color behind the text.
-The photo will show through ever so slightly and the text will be easy to read.
-In the sample eLearning slide below, you can see that placing text on a solid color makes it more readable than if it were placed directly over the photograph.
+When the background on a graphic is busy, it interferes with perception.
+If you’re using a background photo, place a slightly transparent box of a solid color behind the text.
+The picture will show through ever so slightly, making the text easy to read.
+The sample eLearning slide below shows that overlaying text on a solid background makes it easier to read than if the text were placed directly over the photograph.

 3. Avoid underlining words

-According to Robin Williams, author of The Non-Designers Type Book, the underline interferes with the letters that it is emphasizing.
-It’s a throwback to typewriters, when there were few options for showing emphasis.
-According to me, avoid using the underline because readers will think it’s a hyperlink, as in the link to the book above.
+According to Robin Williams, author of The Non-Designers Type Book, the underline interferes with the letters that it emphasizes.
+It’s a throwback to typewriters when there were few options for showing emphasis.
+Also, underlines now indicate that words are hyperlinks.
 For emphasis, use bold or italics.

 4. Use high contrast between text and background

-Research shows that higher levels of contrast between text and background generally lead to greater readability (Hall et al. 2004).
+Research shows that high contrast between text and its background leads to greater legibility (Hall et al. 2004).
 Contrast is the difference between two colors, often perceived in terms of the intensity of a color or its saturation.
-Good typography for eLearning and slides will ensure there is sufficient contrast to make reading accessible to people with visual disabilities.
-Use the WebAIM Contrast Checker to determine if two colors have sufficient contrast.
+Good typography for eLearning and slides will ensure sufficient contrast to make reading accessible to everyone.
+It’s part of inclusive design.
+Use the WebAIM Contrast Checker to determine if two colors have enough contrast according to WCAG guidelines.
+To learn how to use a contrast checker, see Using Contrast to Improve Visual Accessibility.

 5. Use dark text on a light background

-Studies show that reading dark text on a light background is easier than the reverse (Hall et al. 2004).
-The eyes won’t tire as easily and it seems to be a preference among readers.
-Even though dark on light has a high contrast, we need a well-lit background to succeed at reading quickly on the computer screen.
-Some cases where light on dark can usually work include presentations in a large room, large titles and anywhere the text is brief.
+The eyes won’t tire as easily and it is a preference among most readers.
+Even though dark on light has a high contrast, most people need a well-lit background to succeed at reading quickly on the computer screen.
+Some cases where light on dark can usually work include presentations in a large room, large titles, and anywhere the text is brief.
+That said, some people do find their eyes tire less when reading light on dark for long periods of time.

 Light on dark reduces readability for most people

-6. Limit the range of color values in a gradient text box
+6. Limit the range of color values in a background gradient text box

 According to the Information Design Network, “Wherever relatively complex information needs to be made easier to understand, or tailored to the needs of a specific ‘specialist’ or cultural community, the ‘user-oriented’ methods of information design can be employed.”
 I’d say that eLearning, job aids, participant manuals and other instructional materials can benefit from the best practices of text based information design.